Easy to Medium Level Fixes Worth Making

 Just like a person who may look amazing on the outside, a trip to the doctor and a check under the hood may reveal some unexpected health issues.
-In this article, you’ll learn about 5 things that could be affecting the short-term and long-term health (functionality) of your website.
-Let’s make some improvements.
+In this article, you’ll discover five things that could be affecting the short-term and long-term functionality of your website.

 To make sure that your website is performing for you, here are a few things to check and care for regularly.